 Just drag and drop a project across your Gantt Chart, and it’ll automatically adjust the task start date, due date, and dependencies.

-Why ClickUp is better than an Excel Gantt chart template
+Why ClickUp is Better Than an Excel Gantt Chart

 Many people use a template to manage their Gantt charts in Microsoft Excel.